 - Packaging pouch which is often made of Polyethylene can be replaced with PLA again.

 To summarize this, some of the major plastic materials such as the top-sheet, back-sheet and packaging pouch can be replaced with alternative materials like PLA or other starch based products.
 More effort is needed by industry and institutes to develop adhesives and SAP which would be compostable and have a competitive performance.
 Some of the materials like cellulose/ wood pulp are already compostable and do not require replacement.

-Even with the above mentioned alternatives, it would be possible to design a sanitary napkin which is 90% compostable by weight and is competitive in performance.
+With the above mentioned alternatives, it would be possible to design a sanitary napkin which is 90% compostable by weight.